TomaszCieslak4/TomaszCieslak4/README.md

 <h2 align="center">Welcome!
 I'm Tomasz ✌️</h1>
 <hr>
 <p align="left">
-Third year Computer Science Major at University of Toronto.
+Computer Science Major at University of Toronto.
 Excited for the developments in Machine Learning and persuing my dreams by programming change in the World.
 It all starts with just a few lines...
 </p>

 <tb>